 If you need to cancel an appointment :

 There is a 72-hour cancellation policy.
 If you have made payment for a session but are unable to meet at the appointed time, please let me know as soon as possible.

 The full charge will apply for unattended or cancelled sessions with less than 72 hours notice.

 For cancellations with over 72 hours notice the fee will be refunded without delay.

-If we have experienced a technological breakdown which prevents us meeting online or exchanging emails, we would use the pre-arranged alternative means to continue our session where possible.
+If we have experienced a technological breakdown which prevents us meeting online, we would use the pre-arranged alternative means to continue our session where possible.
 If that isn’t possible we would re-arrange the scheduled appointment.
 If that option isn’t open to us, a refund would be made.

 Zoom for Telehealth (https://blog.zoom.us/wordpress/2017/02/15/how-zoom-secures-your-meetings/)